pat/thinking-sphinx/indexing.md

 has author_id
 {% endhighlight %}

 The syntax is very similar to setting up fields.
-You can set aliases, and drill down into associations.
+You can set custom names, and drill down into associations.
 You don't ever need to label an attribute as `:sortable` though - in Sphinx, all attributes can be used for sorting.

-Also, just like fields, if you're referring to a reserved method of Ruby (such as id, name or type), you need to use a symbol (which, when dealing with associations, is within a method call).

 {% highlight ruby %}
-has :id, :as => :article_id
+has id, :as => :article_id
-has tags(:id), :as => :tag_ids
+has tags.id, :as => :tag_ids
 {% endhighlight %}

+Again: fields and attributes cannot share names - they must all be unique.
+Use the `:as` option to provide custom names when a column is being used more than once.

 <h3 id="conditions">Conditions and Groupings</h3>